jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/60 - The Rationality of Irrationality.md

 # The Rationality of Irrationality, and Walking on Eggshells

+- outsiders have perspection.
+- society needs genetic outsiders, who can't accept the rules, because they're irrational
+- when society is irrational, individual irrationality is a chance to right the ship.

 ## The Rationality of Irrationality

 The Sun used to rotate the Earth.
 Every birthday party was a celebration the Sun revolved around you.
 The Earth was stationary, and the stars, galaxies, and Universe that surround our little solar system was basically a lightshow.
 That's all we could see with our eyes.